DessimozLab/Rmath4-python/README.md

 Rmath4-python
 ============

-This is the [standalone Rmath library from R][Rmath-4] for Python.
+This is the [standalone Rmath library from R][Rmath] for Python.
 It is based on the [Rmath-julia] library but does not alter the random number generation.

-This is an updated version, including some patches for warning messages, based on [https://github.com/ntessore/Rmath-python][Nick Tessore's work].
+This is an updated version, including some patches for warning messages, based on (Nick Tessore's work)[https://github.com/ntessore/Rmath-python].

 Installation